Modern Cloud Data Management

 Cloud Metadata Management/Data Cataloging

-Companies are transforming their businesses to drive innovation, improve customer experience, lower cost, and enhance operational efficiencies.
-No matter what the business drivers are, all of these business transformations depend on good, trusted data.
-But, as the data landscape gets more complex, data is diverse and distributed across many different departments, applications, data warehouses, and data lakes (some on-premises, others in the cloud), making it a challenge to know exactly what data you have and where.
+Companies are transforming their businesses to drive innovation, improve customer experience, lower costs, and enhance operational efficiencies.
+Regardless of the business drivers, all of these transformations depend on good, trusted data.
+However, as the data landscape becomes more complex, data is diverse and distributed across many departments, applications, data warehouses, and data lakes (some on-premises, others in the cloud), making it challenging to know exactly what data you have and where.

-A comprehensive data cataloging solution uses machine learning-based data discovery to scan and catalog data assets across the enterprise and provide analysts, data scientists, and IT users with powerful semantic search, detailed data lineage, profiling statistics, data quality scorecards, holistic relationship views, automated data curation, crowd-sourced data curation, and much more.
+A comprehensive data cataloging solution uses machine learning-based data discovery to scan and catalog data assets across the enterprise.
+It provides analysts, data scientists, and IT users with powerful semantic search, detailed data lineage, profiling statistics, data quality scorecards, holistic relationship views, automated data curation, crowd-sourced data curation, and much more.

-By enabling comprehensive data discovery across the enterprise, intelligent data catalogs allow enterprises to maximize the value of their data assets.
-By leveraging a combination of technical, business, operational, and usage metadata, intelligent data catalogs also help build the metadata foundation to support cloud modernization, data governance, and other business priorities.
+By enabling comprehensive data discovery across the enterprise, intelligent data catalogs allow organizations to maximize the value of their data assets.
+Leveraging a combination of technical, business, operational, and usage metadata, intelligent data catalogs also help build the metadata foundation to support cloud modernization, data governance, and other business priorities.

 Enhanced Intelligence Through AI

-With the geometric pace at which enterprise data is growing, data processing now requires the aid of Artificial Intelligence.
-Comprehensive cloud data management platforms provide key AI capabilities that allow the automatic discovery and cataloging of data across various systems such as ERP, CRM, etc., automatic discovery of relationships between customer’s data and matching insights to specific people, automation of data integration and data quality tasks, intelligent policy management and enforcement, and much more.
+With the geometric pace at which enterprise data is growing, data processing now requires the aid of artificial intelligence (AI).
+Comprehensive cloud data management platforms provide key AI capabilities that enable the automatic discovery and cataloging of data across various systems such as ERP, CRM, and more.
+These capabilities include the automatic discovery of relationships between customer data, matching insights to specific individuals, automation of data integration and quality tasks, intelligent policy management and enforcement, and much more.

 The Value and Benefits of Cloud Data Management

-Cloud data management involves the end-to-end lifecycle of data, from creation to retirement, and the controlled progression of data to and from each stage of its lifecycle.
-It helps minimize the risks and costs of regulatory noncompliance, legal complications, and security breaches.
-It also provides access to accurate data when and where it is needed, without ambiguity or conflict, thereby avoiding miscommunication.
+Cloud data management encompasses the entire data lifecycle, from creation to retirement, and involves the controlled transition of data through each stage.
+It helps mitigate risks and costs associated with regulatory noncompliance, legal issues, and security breaches.
+Moreover, it ensures that accurate data is accessible when and where needed, reducing ambiguity and preventing miscommunication.

-• Enhanced analytics through improved integration and ingestion.
+- Enhanced analytics through better integration and data ingestion.

-• Improved data quality to avoid the “garbage in, garbage out” problem.
+- Higher data quality, eliminating the “garbage in, garbage out” issue.

-• Rapid data discovery and enhanced metadata management.
+- Faster data discovery and superior metadata management.

-• Optimized records maintenance and management across systems—attaining the “golden record”.
+- Optimized record maintenance and management across systems, achieving the “golden record.”

 Example Use Case: Modernization With a Cloud Data Warehouse

-One of the key digital modernization initiatives being undertaken by organizations is the adoption of cloud data warehouse (CDW) systems for improved analytics.
-CDWs offer a plethora of benefits over traditional data warehouses, such as enhanced scalability and elasticity, flexibility and agility, faster time to value, better performance, and much more.
+A key initiative for digital modernization is the adoption of cloud data warehouse (CDW) systems to improve analytics capabilities.
+CDWs offer numerous advantages over traditional data warehouses, including greater scalability, flexibility, agility, faster time to value, and improved performance.

-The right cloud data management tools can aid and accelerate the process of migrating workloads from an existing on-premises data warehouse to the cloud or building a new cloud data warehouse.
-There are multiple steps involved in delivering an optimized CDW, including (but are not limited to):
+The right cloud data management tools can facilitate and expedite the migration of workloads from existing on-premises data warehouses to the cloud or the establishment of a new cloud data warehouse.
+Key steps in optimizing a CDW include:

-• Integrate data across various sources into the CDW — The data in your cloud data warehouse will come from a rapidly expanding array of sources, each of which has its own data models and format.
-Internally, the potential data sources include applications hosted on public clouds like software as a service (SaaS) apps
+- Integrating Data Across Sources: Data in the CDW will come from various sources, each with its own data models and formats.
+Potential data sources include applications hosted on public clouds, such as software as a service (SaaS) apps.

-Without a comprehensive set of cloud data management tools in place to aid with the above, most CDW projects will face stumbling blocks towards seamless operation.
+Without a comprehensive set of cloud data management tools to support these processes, many CDW projects may encounter challenges in achieving seamless operation.

 Conclusion

-An effective cloud data management strategy is imperative for the modern enterprise — especially as organizations accelerate their adoption of cloud infrastructure, applications, and services.
-Whether you are moving and synchronizing data across data systems, securing critical organizational and customer data, ensuring high-quality data across systems, or uncovering deep insights into the lineage of critical enterprise data, defining the data requirements and potential solutions is step one.
+An effective cloud data management strategy is crucial for modern enterprises, particularly as they accelerate their adoption of cloud infrastructure, applications, and services.
+Whether migrating and synchronizing data across systems, securing critical organizational and customer data, ensuring high-quality data, or uncovering deep insights into data lineage, defining data requirements and potential solutions is the first step.

-A platform solution can be a key advantage as all key capabilities are placed under one unifying umbrella, sharing a common data model.
+A platform solution can provide a significant advantage by consolidating all key capabilities under a unified umbrella, leveraging a common data model.